How do you stay in touch with friends and family when you’re out of cell phone range?

 You buy the inReach device and then set up the account, which has various month-to-month and annual plans to choose from.

 Two inReach models: the Explorer, which has the capability to have waypoints and routes, and the SE which does not (tracking, messaging and SOS capabilities are the same).
 Since we already have multiple GPS units, a chartplotter, GPS enabled phones, tablets and laptops, we opted for the less-expensive SE.
 I think that’s probably a good choice for other boaters – the Explorer is designed more for backpackers and the like who don’t want the weight or space of multiple gadgets.
-You can buy the unit at many marine stores, outdoor stores and from Amazon (purchases from Amazon through this link do pay a slight commission to The Boat Galley at no extra cost to you):
+You can buy the unit at many marine stores, outdoor stores and from Amazon:

 Within each category, there are various levels of service.
-We opted for the Expedition plan, which offers unlimited text messages as well as tracking and SOS messages for $50 a month; the next lower level offers 40 text messages for $25 a month on the annual plan.
+We opted for the Expedition plan, which offers unlimited text messages as well as tracking and SOS messages; the next lower level offers 40 text messages a month.
 We think we want the unlimited messaging so that I can post messages to The Boat Galley’s Facebook page when we’re out of cell and internet range, but frankly it’s impossible to tell until we’ve used it in remote areas.
+UPDATE: We loved the unlimited plan in 2016 and have signed up for it again for our 2019 trip to the Bahamas!